 Ever since we first started designing the Yanta Overalls, we knew we had to make a pair of traditional overalls out of denim, with classic overall hardware.
 We love a button closure, of course, but there is just something so nostalgic and timeless about overall buckles!
+Today we want to show you how to install overalls hardware.

 Helen recently finished her classic denim Yantas, which we just had to share on the blog.
 You can see them in their full glory here.